xmonader/3bot/specs/androidapp.md

 Users have an overview of their purchased apps.
 They can buy new apps by clicking the '+' sign [AVAILABLE_IN_MVP?].
-When purchasing a new app, android will install a new android app on the device.
-A shortcut will be created on the android homescreen.
+When purchasing a new app, android will install the new android app on the device and a shortcut will be created on the android homescreen.
 The purchased app is also added under 'apps' in the 3bot.